Alexander-Barth/UDUnits.jl/README.md

 cm = sys["cm"]
 ```

-Similarily to dictionary, the function `haskey` is defined to determine if a unit is a valid:
+Similarily to a dictionary, the function `haskey` is defined to determine if a unit is a valid:

 ```julia
 haskey(sys,"μm") # returns true